 Alberta Education has produced a number of resources that include information and strategies for addressing the diverse learning needs of children and students and that support the implementation of the Inclusive Education Policy.
-To access these resources, visit Supporting Every Student on the Alberta Education website.

 Francophone Education

 Alberta Education recognizes that English and French are the official languages of Canada.
 Canadian citizens belonging to the Francophone minority in Alberta have the right to have their children educated in Francophone schools according to section 23 of the Canadian Charter of Rights and Freedoms and section 10 of the School Act.